 1 SEC.
 5. STATE OPTION TO PROVIDE COORDINATED CARE 2 THROUGH A HEALTH HOME FOR PREGNANT 3 AND POSTPARTUM WOMEN.
 4 Title XIX of the Social Security Act (42 U.S.C.
 1396 5 et seq.) is amended by inserting after section 1945A the 6 following new section: 7 "SEC.
 1945B.
 STATE OPTION TO PROVIDE COORDINATED 8 CARE THROUGH A HEALTH HOME FOR PREG- 9 NANT AND POSTPARTUM WOMEN.
-10 "(a) STATE OPTION.- 11 "(1) IN GENERAL.-Notwithstanding section 12 1902(a)(1) (relating to statewideness) and section 13 1902(a)(10)(B) (relating to comparability), begin- 14 ning April 1, 2026, a State, at its option as a State 15 plan amendment, may provide for medical assistance 16 under this title to an eligible woman who chooses 17 to- 18 "(A) enroll in a maternity health home 19 under this section by selecting a designated pro- 20 vider, a team of health care professionals oper- 21 ating with such a provider, or a health team as 22 the woman's maternity health home for pur- 23 poses of providing the woman with pregnancy 24 and postpartum coordinated care services; or

-25 "(B) receive such services from a des-26 ignated provider, a team of health care profes-

-1 sionals operating with such a provider, or a 2 health team that has voluntarily opted to par- 3 ticipate in a maternity health home for eligible 4 women under this section.
-5 "(2) ELIGIBLE WOMAN DEFINED.-In this sec- 6 tion, the term 'eligible woman' means an indi- 7 vidual- 8 "(A) who is eligible for medical assistance 9 under the State plan (or under a waiver of such 10 plan) for all items and services covered under 11 the State plan (or waiver) that are not less in 12 amount, duration, or scope, or are determined 13 by the Secretary to be substantially equivalent, 14 to the medical assistance available for an indi- 15 vidual described in subsection $(a)(10)(A)(i)$ ; and 16 "(B) who- 17 "(i) is pregnant; or 18 "(ii) had a pregnancy end within the 19 last 365 days.
-20 "(b) QUALIFICATION STANDARDS.-The Secretary 21 shall establish standards for qualification as a maternity 22 health home or as a designated provider, team of health 23 care professionals operating with such a provider, or a 24 health team eligible for participation in a maternity health 25 home for purposes of this section.
-In establishing such standards, the Secretary shall consider best practices and models of care used by recipients of grants under section 330P of the Public Health Service Act.
-Such standards shall include requiring designated providers, teams of health care professionals operating with such providers, and health teams (designated as a maternity health home) to demonstrate to the State the ability to do the following:
+10 "(a) State Option.- 11 "(1) In General.-Notwithstanding section 12 1902(a)(1) (relating to statewideness) and section 13 1902(a)(10)(B) (relating to comparability), begin- 14 ning April 1, 2026, a State, at its option as a State 15 plan amendment, may provide for medical assistance 16 under this title to an eligible woman who chooses 17 to- 18 "(A) enroll in a maternity health home 19 under this section by selecting a designated pro- 20 vider, a team of health care professionals oper- 21 ating with such a provider, or a health team as 22 the woman's maternity health home for pur- 23 poses of providing the woman with pregnancy 24 and postpartum coordinated care services; or 25 "(B) receive such services from a des- 26 ignated provider, a team of health care professionals operating with such a provider, or a 1 2 health team that has voluntarily opted to par-3 ticipate in a maternity health home for eligible 4 women under this section.
+5 "(2) Eligible woman defined.-In this section, the term 'eligible woman' means an indi-6 7 vidual- "(A) who is eligible for medical assistance 8 9 under the State plan (or under a waiver of such 10 plan) for all items and services covered under 11 the State plan (or waiver) that are not less in 12 amount, duration, or scope, or are determined 13 by the Secretary to be substantially equivalent, 14 to the medical assistance available for an indi-15 vidual described in subsection (a)(10)(A)(i); and "(B) who- 16 "(i) is pregnant; or 17 18 "(ii) had a pregnancy end within the 19 last 365 days. "(b) QUALIFICATION STANDARDS.-The Secretary 20 21 shall establish standards for qualification as a maternity health home or as a designated provider, team of health care professionals operating with such a provider, or a health team eligible for participation in a maternity health home for purposes of this section.
+In establishing such